 We’re always on the hunt for innovative ethnic cuisine when we travel and were excited to try the highly-regarded Eli’s Jerusalem Grill while in Birmingham.
 Husband and wife team (and parents!)
 Eli and Laurel Markshtien serve up time-honored recipes passed down from family in Israel, using organic ingredients and and grass-fed beef.
 The results are phenomenal.
 We thought the lamb chop, beef kabob, and Israeli couscous were amazing and the pita bread was remarkably thick and fluffy.
 Come here for lunch or dinner, and don’t be fooled by its strip mall location.
 Locals know Eli’s is one of the best meals in town.
 If you really want to sound like a local, here’s a pro tip: Eli is pronounced “Ell-lee.”

 With two heavily trafficked locations in Birmingham (one across the street from the popular Railroad Park, the other in Pepper Place), the Red Cat Coffeehouse is a convenient place to stop for a quick breakfast, sweet treat, or a midday jolt of caffeine.
 With flavors like Russian Blue (dark chocolate and mint) and Persian (white chocolate and almond), Red Cat’s signature lattes are unforgettable, as are its caramel apple bars.
-We stopped here more than once during our visit, and my 14-year-old in particular loved its bohemian vibe.
+We stopped here more than once during our visit, and loved its bohemian vibe.